As environments go, it’s hard to find a more diversely populated location than the freeway.

 Dogs hanging out of windows.
 Friends in the back of the pickup.
 Babies on board.

-And they’re all driving vehicles that change the way they operate too.
+And they’re all driving vehicles that change the way they operate too, at least day make sure to keep their vehicles up to date at the transmission shop cincinnati oh.
 Police cars.
 Rental cars.
 Dragsters.
 Beaters.
 Winnebagos.
 Eighteen wheelers.
 Boat trailers.
 Scooters.
 SUVs.
 Transport vans.
 Ambulances.
 Jacked up doolies with a window full of stickers about catching fish.

 Whatever they haul those giant windmill blades on.

-And it would be difficult enough to navigate if everyone was headed the same direction, like if all those people were headed to Dallas from Houston for instance.
+And it would be difficult enough to navigate if everyone was headed the same direction, like if all those people were headed to the semi trucks for sale in Dallas from Houston for instance.
 I mean, everyone’s going to want to stop somewhere different.

 I want Buc-cee’s (a Texas staple if you’re unfamiliar).
 The cop obviously wants something like a pastry – probably fried, with a hole of some sort in it.
 The stoners want Funyuns and Mountain Dew (they wanted donuts, but you know, the cop is there).
 There’s another family who’s never taken a road trip where they didn’t stop for tandoori.

 And that’s just a straight, three-hour jaunt to Dallas!